PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 ##### 2.1.1.2 Company Certificate Push

-Certificate is pushed by the Certificate Distributor to the Certificate Receiver.
+Certificate is pushed by the Certificate Provider to the Certificate Consumer.
 The enclosed BPNs can be a mix of sites and addresses.
-The Certificate Receiver may want to send a subsequent GET or fetch the asset in the catalog.
+The Certificate Consumer may want to send a subsequent feedback message.

 `POST /companycertificate/push`